Order Welcome Kit

 06 — Finish

-Rough vs. Polished
+Rough vs Polished Diamonds

 A rough diamond is delivered in its grown form.
 A polished diamond is cut and finished to reveal brilliance and optical performance.